Why More and More Boomers Are Heading to Nicaragua (and not Costa Rica)

 Whether it’s the heightened sense of security or the significantly lower cost of living, it is easy to see why so many Boomers are choosing Nicaragua as their retirement destination.
 To download the Nicaragua Country Guide and start your journey to this wonderful country, click here.

-I hope you enjoyed reading: Why More and More Boomers Are Heading to Nicaragua (and not Costa Rica)
+I hope you enjoyed reading: Why More and More Boomers Are Heading to Nicaragua (and not Costa Rica).
+If you have any questions, please contact our office HERE.

 Here are a few additional great reads: